 Line 11 - An investment tax credit is allowed to shareholders of a New York S corporation that is engaged in the securities industry.
-The credit is available for qualified property placed in service on or after October 1, 1998, and before October 1, 2003.
-Enter on line 11 the amount of credit computed on Form CT-44.
+The credit is available for qualified property placed in service on or after October 1, 1998, and before October 1, 2008.
+Enter on line 11 the amount of credit computed on Form CT-44, Claim for Investment Tax Credit for the Financial Services Industry.